Updated April 20, 2023

-Marketing is at the core of success of any product or that of the company that produces it.
-Sometimes it is said even an average product can be sold by intelligent marketing management.
+Marketing is at the core of the success of any product or that of the company that produces it.
+Sometimes, even an average product can sell through intelligent marketing management.

-It is not the product that matters but how you sell it which underlines the importance of this core department in any firm.
-For that matter in many leading organizations, it is not the technical or administrative people who get chosen for top positions of Managing Director/Chief Executive Officer (CEO) and become part of the board.
+It is not the product that matters but how you sell it, which underlines the importance of this core department in any firm.
+Many leading organizations do not often give top positions of Managing Director/Chief Executive Officer (CEO) and board membership to technical or administrative personnel.

 Marketing Management Functions